Reading Time: 5 minutes

 Schedule a Time to View the Formal Proposal Together

-Converting rejections, objections, and silence to sales take work, yes.
+Converting rejections, objections, and silence to sales takes work, yes.
 By investing the necessary effort, salespeople will increase the revenue generated for their company and the amount of sales commission that goes into their pockets.

-Uncertain times call for creative thinking.
-Contact Gavel International to be inspired with solutions that connect and engage your people.
+Contact Gavel International to be inspired by solutions that connect and engage your people.

 ____________________________